GrimmReaper1O1/questionnaire_comercial/README.md

 added to the search for students page that allows the viewer administrators to automatically reset the passwords of the students via automatically generated passwords of a length of 8 characters.
 Administrators passwords may only be reset by the super user administrators.
 Viewers and the lesser administrators may not alter any other admin password.

+There is now an sql file to install the database and get the system up and running rather easily.
+I apologize about the previous method.
+It was a means to an end but was an erronious way of doing things due to a lack of funding nor understanding of opensource database management tools.
+Please be aware although the system is functional it still needs foreighn keys to delete things but placeholders are mostly functional.

 The questionnaire is built to utilize a theory of memory, which allows for the cementation of memory via its usage to answer questions.
 Knowledge learnt from the subject page is thus utilized to answer a series of